bitmask/helencookart/content/blog/oyster-mushrooms.md

 alt2="watercolour painting of oyster mushrooms with darker caps"
 >}}

 Their forms are fantastic, sculptural and nearly proud.
 I explored these with a series of watercolours and then also some graphite studies of the textures in the gills on the underside of the caps.
 I really enjoyed the subtle colours that make up the mushrooms, and after staring with a subtle almost monochromatic image, pushed the colour a bit farther in each painting.
 In the last one I used Purpurite from the Daniel Smith Primatek series, contrasted with a mix of Goethite and transparent yellow.
 There are very few red granulating paints to work with that I could mix a purple from.
-I started using PBr11, a very strongly granulating burnt sienna colour, then added a bit more chroma with PR233 Potter's pink, but this still wasn't strong enough to mix a satisfying purple, so it was time to reach for the Primatek granulating purples.
+I started the series using PBr11, a very strongly granulating burnt sienna colour, then in the second and third paintings, added a bit more chroma with PR233 Potter's pink.
+This still wasn't strong enough to mix a satisfying purple, so it was time to reach for the Primatek granulating purples.
 These paintings used almost exclusively granulating paints, as I thought the grittiness of the granulation was appropriate for the grittiness of the mushrooms.
 How often do you find one that doesn't have a bit of dirt on it?

 {{< sidebyside
 src1="mushrooms/mushroom-graphite-1.jpg"